ipfs/ipfs-docs/docs/how-to/nat-configuration.md

 ## Port forwarding

 Each router has different options and solutions for port forwarding.
-Most router manufactuers have guides for setting up port forwarding on their devices.
+Most router manufacturers have guides for setting up port forwarding on their devices.
 In general, the steps are something like this:

 1. Log into your router.
 1. Locate your routers port forwarding section.
 1. Enter the IP address of your IPFS node.
 1. Set traffic to go through port `4001`.
 1. Reboot your IPFS node for the changes to take effect.
-Make sure the reboot the entire machine, not just the IPFS daemon.
+Make sure to reboot the entire machine, not just the IPFS daemon.

-Assuming you’re not trying to expose your daemon’s API to the public internet, opening port `4001`/`tcp` should be sufficient.
+Assuming you're not trying to expose your daemon's API to the public internet, opening port `4001`/`tcp` should be sufficient.